KlugerLab/rpca-mkl/README.md

-# FastPCA
+# RPCA-MKL
-FastPCA is a Intel MKL-based, out-of-core C++ implementation of randomized SVD for rank-k approximation of matrices that are 1) too large to fit into memory and/or 2) would take too long to compute using traditional methods.
+RPCA-MKL is a Intel MKL-based, out-of-core C++ implementation of randomized SVD for rank-k approximation of large matrices.
+It is primarily intended to be used via an R wrapper, but can also be called by command-line.
+The code also supports out-of-core usage; that is, PCA of matrices that cannot be loaded in the memory, but this functionality is still in beta.

-Two interfaces are available, via an R wrapper called fastRPCA and by commandline.
-OS X and Linux users can install the pre-compiled binaries, following the processes outlined below:

-##R Package Installation
+## R Package Installation

 1. Install devtools: `install.packages('devtools')`
-2. Install fastRPCA: `devtools::install_github("KlugerLab/FastPCA",subdir="fastRPCA",
+2. Install fastRPCA: `devtools::install_github("linqiaozhi/rpca-mkl",subdir="fastRPCA")`
-   host="git.yale.edu/api/v3", auth_token="<>")`

-OR:
+Or, if you do not want to install devtools,
 1. Clone this git repository
 2. `cd fastRPCA`
 3. `R CMD INSTALL .`

 Please see the documentation for usage: `?fastPCA ?fastPCA_CSV  ?fastPCA_BED `

+Note: The pre-compiled MKL libraries are only included for Linux and OS X, so this installation will not work for Windows.
+Windows users can see Development for details about compling the code.

-###R Testing Suite
+## R Testing Suite
 Test cases for this software use the popular testing package `testthat`:

 1. `install.packages('testthat')`
 2. `testthat::test_dir(sprintf("%s/testthat", system.file("tests", package="fastRPCA")))`

-##Installing Command-line Implementation
+## Installing Command-line Implementation
 1. Clone this git repository
 2. Export the `LD_LIBRARY_PATH` or (on OS X)  `DYLD_LIBRARY_PATH` so that the new executable can find the necessary dynamic libraries in the `lib` folder.  ` export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/home/user/Downloads/fastPCA/lib"`.

-##Features
+## Features
 * Variety of input formats and use cases
   * From memory in R
   * CSV format